Security in Internet Explorer 9

 Attacks on websites (for example, cross-site scripting)

-Windows Internet Explorer 9 helps protect you from these threats.
+Windows Internet Explorer 9, the newest version of the Microsoft web browser software, helps better protect you from these threats.
 Internet Explorer 9:

-Provides a warning system for potentially dangerous downloads.
-Application Reputation, helps you to make safer decisions when you download content from the Internet.
+Provides a better warning system for potentially dangerous downloads.
+A new feature, Application Reputation, helps you to make safer decisions when you download content from the Internet.

 It uses available reputation data to prevent unnecessary warnings for programs with established reputations.
 It also shows a warning only when a download carries a higher risk of being malicious.

 Filters content that might be dangerous.
-The ActiveX Filtering feature allows you to choose which websites can run ActiveX controls.
+The ActiveX Filtering feature allows you to choose which websites can run ActiveX controls (US).
 By allowing ActiveX controls only on the sites you trust, you can reduce the number of ways cybercriminals can harm you.

 Helps you avoid phishing scams and malware.
 SmartScreen Filter in Internet Explorer 9 helps protect you from websites that are suspected of hosting malicious content.
 When the SmartScreen Filter detects that a site may be unsafe, you will see an alert that will give you recommended actions.
 For more information, see SmartScreen Filter: Frequently asked questions.

 Protects your privacy from online tracking.
 Many websites use technology that tracks your activities as you browse the Internet.
-Tracking Protection in Internet Explorer 9 helps to protect your privacy from third-party online trackers.
+Internet Explorer 9 introduces Tracking Protection, a feature that helps to protect your privacy from third-party online trackers.

 You can install a Tracking Protection List from a provider you trust or enable your personalized list.
 Internet Explorer 9 uses the Tracking Protection Lists as a guide to block or allow third-party tracking.